Great Civilizations of the East, L. Oakes, D. Ali, P. Steele, F. Macdonald pages 70-126

 Play the game, Parchisi

-Have lunch with someone who is from India or has travelled in India
+Have lunch with someone who is from India or has traveled in India

 Discuss the past two weeks – what did the children find interesting

 How is life in India different from their life?